 Poultry farming involves both egg layers and broilers.
 Both these group have different food requirements according to their farming purposes.

 Since broilers are raised for meat, they are fed with protein and fat rich food.
-Vitamin supplementary helps them for good growth rate.
-They are regularly checked and good care is taken to avoid death and diseases.
+Vitamin supplementary helps them for a good growth rate.
+They are regularly checked and good care is taken to avoid death and other infectious diseases.
 Egg layer’s rations are rich in vitamins A and K which help in more egg production.